NxPKG/khulnasoft-docs/content/byoip/how-to/verify-irr-entries.md

 ### Verify IRR entries for exact prefixes

-You are strongly encouraged to verify IRR entries for the exact prefixes you'll be onboarding with Cloudflare.
-However, IRR entries for less specific prefixes are acceptable as long as you understand and accept the following risk: if you modify your IRR entries in the future (for example, by changing your ASN) and the IRR entry for the supernet no longer matches the prefix/origin mapping in your Magic Transit configuration, the prefix will have reduced reachability due to networks Cloudflare peers with automatically filtering the prefix.
+You are strongly encouraged to verify IRR entries for the exact prefixes you'll be onboarding with Khulnasoft.
+However, IRR entries for less specific prefixes are acceptable as long as you understand and accept the following risk: if you modify your IRR entries in the future (for example, by changing your ASN) and the IRR entry for the supernet no longer matches the prefix/origin mapping in your Magic Transit configuration, the prefix will have reduced reachability due to networks Khulnasoft peers with automatically filtering the prefix.
 Having more-specific IRR entries helps minimize (but not entirely remove) this risk.

 ## IRR entry verification methods